 A Whole School Approach to Mindfulness

 We have developed an evidence-based approach to implementing mindfulness in Australian schools.
-Grounded in school-based implementation theories and founded on our 2016 formative research, the whole-school approach is best described by the figure to the right.
+Grounded in school-based implementation theories and founded on our 2016 formative research, the whole-school approach is best described by the figure below.

 Over many years, the scientific literature describing effective approaches to improving children’s health and wellbeing in a school setting has demonstrated the need for strategies to move beyond simply teaching children about health in the classroom to a more holistic whole-school approach.